After DeMarcus Cousins signed with the Golden State Warriors for a bargain, NBA fans are declaring that the season should be cancelled.

 DeMarcus showing his dancing ability earlier in his career

-The Cousins signing was a surprising twist in a free agency period that has only just began.
+The Cousins signing was a surprising twist in a free agency period that had just begun.
 In general, most free agents made their contract decisions based on their desires for success, financial security, and their families wishes.
-This has NBA fans around the country really pissed off.
+This had NBA fans around the country really pissed off.

-To avoid some of this hate for choosing to do the right thing, DeMarcus Cousin’s has explained that going to the Warriors was really his only choice, other than appearing on dancing with the stars.
+To avoid some of this hate for choosing to do the right thing, DeMarcus Cousin’s explained that going to the Warriors was his only choice, other than appearing on the hit TV show Dancing with the Stars.

 “I really wanted to live up to my “Boogie” nickname.
 I wanted to show people I have great feet, on and off the court” remarked Cousins.
-Cousins would likely start off the season doing Flamenco dancing, and then pivot towards the Samba style.
+Cousins would likely start off the “Dancing” season doing flamenco, and then pivot towards the samba style.

-Dancing with the stars is famous for having popular athletes on the show, but they generally have retired from their sports careers.
-DeMarcus Cousins has been known to do things in an unorthodox manner, and figured doing something different for a change, would help his on-court persona.
+DeMarcus Cousins has been known to do things in an unorthodox manner, and he figured doing something different for a change would help his on-court persona.
 “Referees are always looking to give me fouls, but maybe after the show, they’ll see I’m just a guy who wants to dance”

 “I know he’s a big fan of dancing,” explained Warriors Head Coach Steve Kerr, “so I’m going to need him to lay off the dancing and be physically prepared for next season.
 Can’t risk all this dancing effecting his recovery.”